-The biggest one probably being the defeat that Joe O’Connor, a player in his first ever year on the tour, inflicted to John Higgins.
-Joe had previously beaten Kyren Wilson and Ding Junhui to get to the QF stage, but hadn’t played on the main table yet.
+The biggest one probably being the defeat that Joe O’Connor, a player in his first-ever year on the tour, inflicted on John Higgins.
+Joe had previously beaten Kyren Wilson and Ding Junhui to get to the QF stage but hadn’t played on the main table yet.
 No problem!

 Here are the reports on Worldsnooker: